papadopan/djang-app/readme.md

 - in the root folder run commands
   - `make up`
   - `make bootstrap`
+  - in order openai to return proper results the key will be provided in the submission mail

 - navigate to ui folder
   - run `npm i`